verbb/events/docs/developers/events.md

 # Events
 Events can be used to extend the functionality of Events.

+## Register a Listener

+Register listeners from a custom module or plugin that is bootstrapped for the requests where the event occurs.
+Put the `use` imports at the top of its PHP file and the `Event::on(...)` call inside its `init()` method, after `parent::init()`.
+Do not place the listener in a Twig template or modify this plugin's source to register it.

+Choose a hook whose timing matches your task.
+Cancellation depends on the particular event and emitter, as described for each hook below.
+Test a listener on the operation it affects, including any relevant queue or console path.

-## Ticket PDF related events
+## Ticket PDF Related Events

-### The `beforeRenderPdf` event
+### The `beforeRenderPdf` Event
 Event handlers can override Ticket’s PDF generation by setting the `pdf` property on the event to a custom-rendered PDF.
-Plugins can get notified before the PDF or a ticket is being rendered.
+The event that is triggered before the PDF or a ticket is being rendered.

 ```php
 use verbb\events\events\PdfEvent;